svphan1/passport-app-client/README.md

 ```

 ## Description
 Travel app that allows users to plan trips with friends.
+This app is currently in progress.

 Upon logging in to the app, users view their dashboard - a google map that has their saved travel destinations pinned.
 Upon clicking the map, the user drops a pin to mark a new location they'd like to travel to.
 Users can also view the locations that other users have pinned, allowing them to coordinate travel plans.